Monde’s Founder Shares Her Favourite Curly Hair Products and Tools

 I am sure that I’m not speaking for myself when I say that, in the not too-distant past when Brazilian Blowouts were de rigueur and smoothing products dominated the shelves, we curly haired folk thought that there was never ever going to be a time when our curls were ever going to be a major consideration in the lexicon of hair.

-But over the past few years, we have seen a steady crop of hair products specifically formulated for curly hair types, more often than not created people with curly hair themselves.
+But over the past few years, we have seen a steady crop of hair products specifically formulated for curly hair types, more often than not created by people with curly hair themselves.
 And if the pandemic taught us anything, it’s that in-home hair care and styling isn’t quite as difficult as we once thought.

 It may come as no surprise that curl types can vary from person to person.
 What works for one can be an absolute disaster for another.